cantikapf/IR-study-companion/_chapters/034-Contemporary Issues In Global Politics/080-natural-disaster.md

 title: Natural Disaster And Global Politics
 slug: natural-disaster
 abstract: Understanding the connections between politics and natural disasters can help societies become more resilient and responsive when catastrophe strikes.
+simple_summary: "The world is shrinking!
+Because of the internet, airplanes, and trade, a problem in one side of the world (like a sick person or a polluted river) can quickly become everyone's problem.
+This chapter shows how everything is connected like a giant spider web."
 ---

-Natural disasters can have immense impacts on societies, causing catastrophic loss of life and economic damage.
-However, they can also act as catalysts for political change by disrupting the status quo and creating opportunities for new leaders and ideologies to emerge.
-This materials examines the complex relationship between natural disasters and politics, focusing on how disasters can activate civil societies, create political openings, accelerate or disrupt existing trajectories, and interact with the interests of domestic and international actors.
-Looking at real-world case studies like the 2004 Indian Ocean tsunami, we explore how pre-disaster conditions shape disaster response, and how natural disasters have triggered political transformations at the local and national level.
+Natural **disasters** can have immense impacts on societies, causing catastrophic loss of life and economic damage.
+However, they can also act as catalysts for **political** change by disrupting the status quo and creating opportunities for new leaders and ideologies to emerge.
+This materials examines the complex relationship between **natural disasters** and politics, focusing on how disasters can activate civil societies, create political openings, accelerate or disrupt existing trajectories, and interact with the interests of domestic and international actors.
+Looking at real-world case studies like the 2004 Indian Ocean tsunami, we explore how pre-**disaster** conditions shape disaster response, and how natural disasters have triggered political transformations at the local and national level.
 While disasters bring devastation, they can also open possibilities for political rebuilding and progress that serves the interests of affected populations.

 ## Post-Disaster Political Spaces